Next Up

 Jorgen Strand Larsen didn’t expect to be competing for the number nine berth with Jean-Philippe Mateta when he signed for Crystal Palace.
 The Norwegian joined on deadline day last month and became the most expensive signing in the club’s history.

-The Eagles forked out £48m to sign Strand Larsen from Wolverhampton Wanderers.
-The decision was made to proceed with the transfer despite Mateta failing a medical ahead of a proposed move to AC Milan.
+The Eagles forked out £48m to sign Strand Larsen from Wolverhampton Wanderers, a decision that was still made despite Mateta failing a medical ahead of a proposed move to AC Milan.

 Mateta was set to join the Serie A giants in a £30m deal only for a knee issue to surface and the Rossoneri to pull the plug.
 He returned to Selhurst Park and spent weeks on the sidelines before returning in a 0-0 draw against AEK Larnaca midweek.